-Bancroft’s Art department consists of four members of teaching staff, supported by a skilled technician.
+Bancroft’s Art department consists of three members of teaching staff, supported by a skilled technician.
 All staff in the department are highly trained experts in their own field with the flexibility to teach across all disciplines.

 The department’s objectives are to make art meaningful, enjoyable and accessible to all.
 We provide a unique means of self-expression whilst promoting the confidence and desire to produce work of quality.
 Practical demonstrations are central to the teaching providing an effective means of introducing new skills and techniques whilst generating confidence.